mkumar183/my-diaries/my-docs/02-strategic-goals-priorities.md

 ### 2. Delivery Hard Problems from India (Shemeem (Rohit/Azaz))
     2.2 Portal Scalability
     2.3 Make Logi deliver from India for LAUSD
+    2.4 Resolve DW_ETL Issues from India (Currently DM team is choked by it) 3.1.3 Reduce # of DW_ETL Issues that go to DM Team

 ### 3. Improve Operations (Vaidehi and Shivasheesh)
     3.1 DW_ETL Noise Reduction
-        3.1.1 Reduce # of Build errors in production 3.1.2 Reduce # of incoming to Engineering for DW ETL Failures (Enable Cloudops in Solving these issues) 3.1.3 Reduce # of DW_ETL Issues that go to DM Team 3.2.
+        3.1.1 Reduce # of Build errors in production 3.1.2 Reduce # of incoming to Engineering for DW ETL Failures (Enable Cloudops in Solving these issues)
+    3.2.
 Get Cloudops Out of Filling RM Sheet
     3.3 Component wise alignment (Reduce Inflow)